CrypticConsultancyLimited/ssi-tutorial/README.md

 ### API Versions for ACAPY

 #### 🔷 Version 1 (v1)
 The legacy API version, still widely used and supported.
+(Will be removed in the upcoming acapy versions)
 ```bash
 # Base URL format
 http://localhost:{port}/v1/